 Responsible Conduct of Research Short Course

 The Trent Center for Bioethics, Humanities & History of Medicine provides an annual five-session course in the Responsible Conduct of Research (RCR).
-This course is open to recipients of NIH training grants and fulfills the requirement for RCR education.
-Each hour and three-quarter session includes a 45-minute lecture followed by an hour of faculty-facilitated, small-group case discussions.
-Session topics include: Introduction to the Responsible Conduct of Research; Mentoring; Research Misconduct; Human Subjects in Research; Publication and Authorship; Intellectual Property and Conflict of Interest.
-This course is also open to postdoctoral researchers.
+This course is open to recipients of NIH training grants and fulfills the NIH requirement for RCR education for trainees.
+Each hour and three-quarter session includes a 30-45-minute lecture followed by an hour of faculty-facilitated, small-group case discussions.

 RCR in Clinical Research Training Program